sanjuus/-100DaysofAI/Week 1/README.md

 - Grpahical Intution of every algorithm

 ### Practical Implementation

 - Implement all the types of Gradient Descent algorthims from scratch
 - Understood epoches and learning rate by implementing and testing algorithms
 - Observed the graphs obtained by them
 - r2 score fluctuation in different algorithms

+## 👉 Day 6

+- Backpropagation in Neural Networks

+### What I Learned

+- what is backkproagation?
+- why we use it?
+- mathematical intution of backpropagation
+- Understood how we can use it with different optimizers

+## Practical Implementation

+- Implemented backpropagtion from scratch
+- Using numpy and pandas I craeted neurons and parameters without using frameworks
+- Observed how the loss reducing by tuning learning rate and epochs